 See also: What Happens if Lyme Disease Goes Untreated?

-In each “life stage”, Lyme disease ticks will feed once from their parasitic host.
-Symptoms associated with Lyme Disease are more likely to be visible during the summer months.
-The life-cycle of ticks begins when they are known as larvae during the first phase of their life.
-They emerge from eggs that are laid by adult ticks in the spring-time and attach to small animals like mice and birds.
+• The life cycle of ticks begins when they are known as larvae during the first phase of their life.
+They emerge from eggs that are laid by adult ticks in the springtime and attach to small animals like mice and birds.

-Larvae develop to nymphs following their first feed from their first host during the Spring/Summertime.
-Nymphs are the size of a poppy seed during the second phase of their life but by the time they reach the third and final phase of their life-cycle and become adult ticks they are the size of an apple seed and can be visible on animals and humans if you look closely.
+• Larvae develop into nymphs following their first feed from their first host during the Spring/Summertime.
+Nymphs are the size of a poppy seed during the second phase of their life but by the time they reach the third and final phase of their life cycle and become adult ticks, they are the size of an apple seed and can be visible on animals and humans if you look closely.

 See also: Is Lyme Disease Contagious?

 You should take a Lyme disease test if you suspect you have been bitten by a black-legged tick between 3-30 days after the suspected tick bite.
-You should consider taking the test regularly if you are based in Northern America or Eastern or Central Europe, spend a lot of time outdoors, or a lot of time around large animals.
+Consider taking the test regularly if you are based in Northern America or Eastern or Central Europe, and spend a lot of time outdoors, or around large animals.

 Living With Lyme Disease: An Interview With Jamison Hill